 Obstacle-free path at Engstligenalp

 One obstacle-free path I can recommend is the circular path, a.k.a.
 Rundweg, at Engstligenalp, which is specially marked as suitable for wheelchairs.
 A cable car whisks you up to a large, flat alpine valley.
 The wide gravel path loops around this valley for 4.5 km, partly following a little stream and winding through big boulders.
 It’s an easy walk with beautiful snowcapped mountains and lush green fields to admire.
-See full details for this hike on my website, Moms Tots Zurich.
+See full details for this hike on Moms Tots Zurich.

 More information about people with disabilities in Switzerland can be found on Angloinfo.com.